redis/redis-doc/topics/cluster-spec.md

 Slave election
 ---

-Once a master node is in FAIL state, if one or more slaves exist for this master one should be elected as a master and all the other slaves reconfigured to replicate with the new master.
+Once a master node is in FAIL state, if one or more slaves exist for this master one should be promoted as a master and all the other slaves reconfigured to replicate with the new master.

 The election of a slave is a task that is handled directly by the slaves of the failing master.
 The trigger is the following set of conditions: